Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 toolsToolSetA Record<string, Tool>.
 Presence switches on the loop.

-toolChoice'auto' | 'required' | 'none' | { type: 'tool'; toolName: string }'auto'Forces / forbids tool use.
+toolChoice'auto' | 'required' | 'none' | { type: 'tool'; toolName: string }'auto'Force the first turn to call a tool ('required'), or forbid tools for one call ('none').

 Result shape